Kingxukai/linux/Documentation/firmware-guide/acpi/chromeos-acpi-device.rst

 =====================

 Hardware functionality specific to Chrome OS is exposed through a Chrome OS ACPI device.
-The plug and play ID of a Chrome OS ACPI device is GGL0001 and the hardware ID is GOOG0016.
+The plug and play ID of a Chrome OS ACPI device is GGL0001 and the woke hardware ID is GOOG0016.
 The following ACPI objects are supported:

 .. flat-table:: Supported ACPI Objects